+Rainwater fittings

-Rainwater fittings Repair Category 1 Notes The rainwater fittings show signs of normal weathering.
-Some undulation was noted as well as some blockages and overspill to the rear of the property and outbuliding.
+Repair Category 1 Notes The rainwater goods show signs of normal weathering and discolouration typical with age.
+A slight degree of vegetation/debris build up was noted.
+One front corner downpipe connection was noted to be dislodged requiring further attention.
 It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.

 Main walls

-Repair Category 1

-Notes Main walls show signs of normal weathering.
-Some cracked and broken render work was noted.
-Attention and remedial works will be necessary as appropriate.
+Repair Category 2 Notes Mains walls show signs of weathering with heavy weathering to sections of dry dash render finishes.
+Attention and maintenance will be necessary as appropriate.

-Windows, external doors and joinery Repair Category 1 Notes Windows, doors and joinery show signs of normal wear and tear.
-Minor adjustments and attention will be necessary.
+Windows, external doors and joinery

+Repair Category 1 Notes Windows and doors show signs of normal wear and tear and weathering.
+We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
 We would point out that we have not tested all windows and doors.